euan-mcgill/salut/README.md

 # README
+    Task is to collect health, including COVID-19-specific, data

 ## Scraping Wikipedia
     Originally basing web scrape from https://simple.wikipedia.org/wiki/Coronavirus_disease_2019 - but yields a lot of duplicate and mismatched pages between EN and Simplified